 Page Rules and initial page views are visible while tagging Pages in the Pendo UI.
 The page views reflect the number of views from the last 24 hours as well as the percentage of views from overall traffic in the last 24 hours.
 This can give an indication of whether the automatically assigned page rule is accurate or needs refining.

-Rule Components show you how Pendo identifies your page.
+Rule Components - How Pendo identifies your pages

 In this example: